A new way to fund your HRA – the COVID-19 booster

 Kaiser Plan Participants

-Once you are eligible, go to kp.org/wa/e-visit and complete an e-visit.
-If the e-visit confirms your eligibility, you will be directed to a website to make an appointment to receive your first and second dose of the vaccine.
+Go to kp.org/wa/e-visit and complete an e-visit.
+You will be directed to a website to make an appointment to receive your first and second dose of the vaccine.
 If you do not have computer access, call 1-800-352-3610 for assistance.
 You can also get the vaccine at your local grocery store pharmacy where you work (where available).

-Note: Vaccines will be given at selected Kaiser Permanente sites, and it could take several weeks to schedule an appointment until supplies improve.
+Note: Vaccines will be given at selected Kaiser Permanente sites.